By Muriel Bristol | August 2, 2020

 M.A.H.
 Hart, M.D., of Milton, attended upon and signed the death certificates of seven of Milton’s ten fatal Spanish flu cases.
 (Two Farmington doctors and one Wakefield (Union) doctor signed the other three death certificates).

 Malcolm A.H.
 Hart, a physician, aged fifty-eight years (B. NH), headed a Milton household at the time of the Fourteenth (1920) Federal Census.
 His household included his wife, Estell L. Hart, aged fifty-six years (b.
 VT), his son, Ezra D. Hart, aged twenty-three years (b.
-NH), and his boarder, Clara M. Roberts, a widow, aged eight years (b.
+NH), and his boarder, Clara M. Roberts, a widow, aged eighty years (b.
 NH).
 He owned his house on Lower Main Street, in Milton Village, free-and-clear.
 They appeared in the census enumeration between the households of Natt E. Young, a draftsman, aged forty-three years (b.
 ME), and Fred C. Downs, an ice company laborer, aged forty-two years (b.
 NH).

 Dr. Hart’s Milton barn, home, and office burned down in the early hours of Tuesday, March 22, 1921.